thun88/css/src/packages/ids-form/README.md

 ### Validation States

-Infor UX includes validation styles for errors on form controls.
+Infor Design System includes validation styles for errors on form controls.
 To use, add `.has-error` to the parent element.
 Any `.ids-form-control` and `.ids-info-block` within that element will receive the validation styles.

 ```html
 <div class="ids-form-group has-error">